LLNL/axom/src/components/shroud/docs/tutorial.rst

         logical :: rv
         logical(C_BOOL) tmp_arg
         tmp_arg = arg  ! coerce to C_BOOL
-        rv = tut_function3(tmp_arg)
+        rv = c_function3(tmp_arg)
     end function function3

-The wrapper routine uses the library function ``logicaltobool`` and ``booltological`` to use the compiler to convert between the different kinds of logical types.
-This is the first example of the wrapper doing work to create a more idiomatic Fortran API.
-It is possible to call ``TUT_function3`` directly from Fortran, but the wrapper does the type conversion necessary to make it easier to work within an existing Fortran application.
+The wrapper routine uses the compiler to coerce type using an assignment.
+It is possible to call ``c_function3`` directly from Fortran, but the wrapper does the type conversion necessary to make it easier to work within an existing Fortran application.

 Character